-All structural parameters should be defined as member variables.
+All structural parameters must be be defined as member variables.
 The values are generally defined by a constructor argument.
-Instance name is stored in soclib::common::BaseModule?, inherited by soclib::caba::BaseModule?.
-For example, a VCI target will contain a reference to the the assigned segment, in order
+Instance name is stored in soclib::common::BaseModule, inherited by soclib::caba::BaseModule.
+For example, a VCI target will contain a reference to the the assigned segment, in order to check possible segmentation errors during execution.